• +1-800-513-5423

 Outpatient treatment for teenagers

-• Outpatient addiction therapy is a type of treatment that is usually set in an office building and the teen is able to go home and to school while undergoing therapy for their addiction.
+• Outpatient addiction therapy is a type of treatment that is usually set in an office building and the teen can go home and to school while undergoing therapy for their addiction.
 For someone with heavy cocaine addiction, this type of treatment is recommended as an aftercare option, due to the rate at which teens relapse while undergoing outpatient therapy as primary care for their addiction.

 Inpatient treatment

-• Treatment at an inpatient facility allows teens to separate themselves from the toxic environment that played a part in the addiction process.
+• Treatment at an inpatient facility allows teens to separate themselves from the toxic environment that plays a part in the addiction process.
 Separating a teen from their environment can take the stress of everyday life and the pressures from their peers while undergoing treatment for their addiction.

-If you are looking for resources for your teen that has become addicted to cocaine or another drug please visit Free My Addiction.
+If you are looking for resources for your teen who has become addicted to cocaine or another drug please visit Free My Addiction.
 They are one of the leading treatment helplines for teens seeking recovery through teenage drug and alcohol rehab.

 Aftercare options can include the following